Indaziflam

-Indaziflam is a preemergent herbicide especially for grass control in tree and bush crops.
+Indaziflam is a preemergent herbicide used especially for grass control in tree and bush crops.

 History

 In 1991, the Japanese company Idemitsu Kosan filed a patent to 2-amino 6-fluoroalkyl triazine derivatives as herbicides.
 One of these compounds was subsequently given the ISO common name triaziflam but had limited success as a commercial herbicide.
 Bayer scientists subsequently investigated this area of chemistry and identified indaziflam as having superior properties, which they patented and developed under the code number BCS-AA10717.
 The compound was first registered for use in the USA in 2010.

 Mechanism of action

 Indaziflam is an inhibitor of cellulose biosynthesis.
 This mechanism of action was theorized to be responsible for indaziflam's effect in 2009 and proven in 2014.
 The cellulose biosynthesis inhibitors (CBIs) are identified as Group 29 (Aus: Group O, WSSA: Group L) by the Weed Science Society of America/Herbicide Resistance Action Committee.

 Resistance

 As of March 2021 there are no resistant populations known and none for the broader CBI class (discounting quinclorac).